 1. Stay calm

 Take a deep breath and stay as calm as possible.
-If you get upset, that unintentionally causes your older adult to get more upset because their body is subconsciously matching yours.
+If you get upset, it can unintentionally make your older adult feel even more upset because their body subconsciously matches yours.

 Breathe deeply and slowly, exhaling fully, to help calm both of you.
 Speak slowly and keep your voice soft, reassuring, and positive.

-If they’ll accept it, use a gentle and calming touch on the arm or shoulder to give comfort and reassurance.
+If they’ll accept it, use a gentle, calming touch on the arm or shoulder to offer comfort and reassurance.

 2. Identify the cause or trigger

 At first, these outbursts may seem random.
-But taking notes and keeping a dementia journal can give you the information you need to find patterns and identify triggers.
+But taking notes and keeping a dementia journal can help you find patterns and identify triggers.

 3. Observe and listen for clues